Nebraska Tax Relief Guide: Resolve Back Taxes & Other Problems

 Additional Nebraska Taxpayer Assistance

-If you’ve gotten a bill from the Nebraska Department of Revenue and you’re not sure what to do next, help is just a phone call or email away.
+If you’ve received a bill from the Nebraska Department of Revenue and you’re not sure what to do next, help is just a phone call or email away.
 Taxpayers can get assistance by calling the DOR at 800-742-7474 or (402) 471-5729.
 If you want to email the Revenue Department, you can do so by visiting their online contact page.

 To send a letter or submit an application for a payment plan or penalty abatement, residents can use the following address: